Diabetic foot ulcer: Total contact casting

-Total contact casting (TCC) is a specially designed cast designed to take weight of the foot (off-loading) in patients with DFUs.
-Reducing pressure on the wound by taking weight of the foot has proven to be very effective in DFU treatment.
-DFUs are a major factor leading to lower leg amputations among the diabetic population in the US with 85% of amputations in diabetics being preceded by a DFU.
+Total contact casting (TCC) is a specially designed cast designed to take the weight of the foot (off-loading) in patients with DFUs.
+Reducing pressure on the wound by taking the weight of the foot has proven to be very effective in DFU treatment.
+DFUs are a major factor leading to lower leg amputations among the diabetic population in the US, with 85% of amputations in diabetics being preceded by a DFU.
 Furthermore, the 5 year post-amputation mortality rate among diabetics is estimated at 45% for those with neuropathic DFUs.

 TCC has been used for off-loading DFUs in the US since the mid-1960s and is regarded by many practitioners as the "reference standard" for off-loading the bottom surface (sole) of the foot.

-TCC helps patients to maintain their quality of life.
+TCC helps patients maintain their quality of life.
 By encasing the patient's complete foot — including the toes and lower leg — in a specialist cast to redistribute weight and pressure from the foot to the lower leg during everyday movements, patients can remain mobile.
-The manner in which TCC redistributes pressure protects the wound, letting damaged tissue regenerate and heal.
+TCC redistributes pressure protects the wound, letting damaged tissue regenerate and heal.
 TCC also keeps the ankle from rotating during walking, which helps prevent shearing and twisting forces that can further damage the wound.

-Effective off loading is a key treatment modality for DFUs, particularly those where there is damage to the nerves in the feet (peripheral neuropathy).
-Along with infection management and vascular assessment, TCC is vital aspect to effectively managing DFUs.
+Effective offloading is a key treatment modality for DFUs, particularly those where there is damage to the nerves in the feet (peripheral neuropathy).
+Along with infection management and vascular assessment, TCC is a vital aspect to effectively managing DFUs.
 TCC is the most effective and reliable method for off-loading DFUs.

 A 2013 meta-analysis by the Cochrane Collaboration compared the effectiveness of non-removable pressure relieving interventions, such as casts, with therapeutic shoes, dressings, removable pressure relieving orthotic devices, and surgical interventions.
-Non-removable pressure relieving interventions, including non-removable casts with an Achilles tendon lengthening component, were found to be more effective at healing foot ulcers related to diabetes that therapeutic shoes and other pressure relieving approaches.
+Non-removable pressure-relieving interventions, including non-removable casts with an Achilles tendon lengthening component, were found to be more effective at healing foot ulcers related to diabetes than therapeutic shoes and other pressure-relieving approaches.

 TCC systems include TCC-EZ (Integra LifeSciences) and Cutimed Off-loader (BSN Medical).

 Hyperbaric oxygen

 In 2015, a Cochrane review concluded that for people with diabetic foot ulcers, hyperbaric oxygen therapy reduced the risk of amputation and may improve the healing at 6 weeks.
-However, there was no benefit at one year and the quality of the reviewed trials was inadequate to draw strong conclusions.
+However, there was no benefit at one year, and the quality of the reviewed trials was inadequate to draw strong conclusions.

 Negative pressure wound therapy

-This treatment uses vacuum to remove excess fluid and cellular waste that usually prolong the inflammatory phase of wound healing.
-Despite a straightforward mechanism of action, results of negative pressure wound therapy studies have been inconsistent.
-Research needs to be carried out to optimize the parameters of pressure intensity, treatment intervals and exact timing to start negative pressure therapy in the course of chronic wound healing.
+This treatment uses vacuum to remove excess fluid and cellular waste that usually prolongs the inflammatory phase of wound healing.
+Despite a straightforward mechanism of action, the results of negative pressure wound therapy studies have been inconsistent.
+Research needs to be carried out to optimize the parameters of pressure intensity, treatment intervals, and exact timing to start negative pressure therapy in the course of chronic wound healing.

 There is low-certainty evidence that negative pressure wound therapy would improve wound healing in diabetic foot ulcers.